JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

 Up until now I have just crawled my way through KQL queries to find the information I need, but a recent Entra ID preview feature allowing you to view each change as a colored diff gave me an idea.
 What if I could create a script to compare the policy at any point in time as far back as I store my audit logs?

+Disclaimer, this script relies on Visual Studio Code for the Diff view.

 ```PowerShell
 $tenantId = <tenantId>
 $subscription = <subscription>